csev/networks-code/gmane/README.txt

 python gword.py
 Range of counts: 33229 129
-Output written to gword.js
+Output written to gword.jsonp

-This produces the file gword.js which you can visualize using the file gword.htm.
+This produces the file gword.jsonp which you can visualize using the file gword.htm.

 A second visualization is in gline.py.
 It visualizes email participation by